-For thirty years I have been working with patients with various complex chronic illnesses.
-However, I now focus my practice exclusively on Chronic Fatigue Syndrome (CFS), and on Ehlers Danlos Syndrome (EDS).
+For over thirty years I worked with patients with various complex chronic illnesses.
+However, I now dedicate my practice exclusively to the care of patients with Ehlers Danlos Syndrome (EDS), which includes Joint Hypermobility Syndrome (JHS).

 Read more about Ehlers Danlos Syndrome (EDS) and Joint Hypermobility Syndrome (JHS)